Respiratory System Diseases Diagnosis & Care

 - A not-for-profit organization (the Cystic Fibrosis Institute)

-- A human performance laboratory (the Sports Physiology Center of Chicago)
+- A human performance laboratory (the The Sports Science Institute of Illinois)

-Dr. Steven R. Boas and his team are specially trained to address the following conditions:
+Dr. Boas and his team are specially trained to address the following conditions:

 - Asthma, including allergic and non-allergic asthma and exercise-induced asthma

 - Cystic Fibrosis